Please enjoy the latest edition of the newsletter!

 So it wasn’t until one day at some low level competition where I was grooming that I started for some reason to look around me.
 I saw stressed out riders.
 I saw stressed out horses.
 I didn’t see anyone smiling.
 Even the rare pat offered to a horse for a good performance was perfunctory rather than heartfelt.
 I saw injured horses being asked to do things too soon in their healing process.
 I saw horses still willing to try, even with injury or fear or both.
 I saw how much “masking” was going on, all for the sake of the “end result.”

 Now don’t get me wrong, I think competition can be awesome.
 But what I was finding was that more often than not, the end goal became such a focus point that the quality of the journey to get there was lost.
 Perspective was nonexistent.
-Why was I having to hand walk soaking wet (with sweat) horses at 8pm on a cold winter night after a top level rider/instructor decided the horse wasn’t “getting it” and rode the horse for three, yes THREE, hours for the horse to “better understand.”
+Why was I having to hand walk a soaking wet (with sweat) horse at 8pm on a cold winter night after a top level rider/instructor decided the horse wasn’t “getting it” and rode the horse for three, yes THREE, hours for the horse to “better understand.”
 Hmmm.
 You may say, “oh bad trainer.”
 Well this same person is currently coaching top level competitors worldwide.
 For me, that was the beginning of the breaking point.
-To be prepping horses for shooting the “ideal” ride magazine photo op to go with the idealistic and inspiring article by the big name trainer, and the next day to have the same horse run into the ground to “teach him a lesson.”
+Or to prep horses for photographing the “ideal "ride" to go along with the idealistic and inspiring magazine article by another big name trainer, and the next day to have the same horse run into the ground to “teach him a lesson.”

 I also started realizing the more “soft” I was getting towards the horses, the more severe the judgment, criticism and harsh instruction was directed towards me.
 And as with anything, once you start questioning the fundamental “basics” of a specific belief, the rest of the thoughts and things you thought you knew start coming crashing down at a rapid pace.